 - Ignore the problem

-It is essential to realize that each misconception lowers learning expectations for students.
-As a result, student reading ability could be improved or capped.
+All four misconceptions are examples of way some educators negatively influence reading development in the classroom.
+Each misconception lowers learning expectations for students.
+As a result, student reading ability slows down and in some cases reading development is capped.
 The above four misconceptions can be detrimental to reading development.
 When we choose not to teach students using text at their respective grade levels, we deny students the opportunity to thrive.
-As a result, we hold kids back in reading development and contribute to their learning gap.
+This holds kids back in reading development and contribute to learning gap.

 Using Lexile Levels

-Lexile levels can help ensure that we expose kids to grade-level A Lexile level is a score that provides educators a way to interpret reading level.
+Lexile levels can help ensure that we expose kids to grade-level text.
+A Lexile level is a score that provides educators a way to interpret reading level.
 Lexiles are one way to predict how hard a text might be.
-To predict text difficulty, developers determine how complicated vocabulary and sentence complexity are in a text.
+To predict text difficulty, developers determine how complicated a text’s vocabulary and sentence complexity are.

 The chart below shows the equivalent Lexile levels to grade level.
 For instance, you’ll see that a book with a Lexile level of 640L to 850L is considered at the 4th to 5th-grade level.
 According to the below Lexile level chart, a typical 4th and 5th grader can read that book with about 75-89% comprehension.

 This is when the importance of teaching and exposing kids to grade-level text comes into play.
-The chart below also shows the text-level difficulty recommended by the Common Core Standards.
-In the example above, kids in 4 and 5th grade should be taught using 740 to 1010 Lexile level.
+The chart below also shows the text-level difficulty the Common Core Standards recommended.
+In the example above, 4 and 5th-grade kids should be taught using 740 to 1010 Lexile level.
 In other words, researchers recommend teaching kids to read books that go up to CCSS bands.

 Exposure to grade-level text